|

 spiritual legacy,

-imposed and
+imposed and declared

-declared by the
+by the founding

-founding armiger.
+armiger.

-The depiction of
+The depiction of Saint

-Saint George in
+George in the first

-was inspired by
+quarter was inspired

-Eastern Orthodox
+by Eastern Orthodox

 iconography and